PennyLeScroche/Hero-Princesses/index.md

 - I wield the cast iron skillet of justice
 - I wield the golden microphone of truth

-Set either your mount or item to a d8, and the other to a d6
+Set either your companion or item to a d8, and the other to a d6

 ### Struggle: